 The goal of the degree program is to assist students in acquiring the skills, knowledge and dispositions to become effective and committed health and physical education teachers.

 Students who complete this program may become certified to teach after completing Master of Arts in Teaching (MAT).

-The BS degree in Health and Human Performance helps provide students with the prerequisite knowledge, skills and dispositions to enter the teacher education program (K-12 certification in health and physical education) in the MAT in Physical Education which is accredited by KDE, NCATE and AAHE.
+The BS degree in Health and Human Performance helps provide students with the prerequisite knowledge, skills and dispositions to enter the teacher education program (PK-12 certification in health and physical education) in the MAT in Physical Education which is accredited by KDE and NCATE.